Updated: February 3, 2014

 Applications successfully certified for Windows Server 2012 R2 are granted downlevel certification status for Windows Server 2012, assuming that drivers, if any, have passed appropriate Windows Hardware Certification testing.

-Certification of an application is administered from the Microsoft Platform Ready website, where you profile your application and complete the Application Testing process with the upload of successful test results.
+Certification of an application is administered from the Microsoft Platform Ready website, where the application is profiled and is then completed with the upload of successful test results.

 The Application Certification for Windows Server program brings high value at no cost.
 You can:

 Take Advantage of the Windows Server Application Certification Requirements

 If you are developing new Windows Server applications or updating current applications, use the companion, detailed Logo Requirements document for Windows Server Application Certification Program—along with the self-test tool—to help ensure your products are compatible, secure, and manageable on Windows Server.
 Your products will be better prepared for logo submission if you design and build with these requirements in mind.